I hit the deck; a door slams shut,

 But I would walk beside her

-for a mile after mile.
+for many mile after mile.

 I realise that I'm staring